SchweizerischeBundesbahnen/scion-workbench/CONTRIBUTING.md

 - `npm run workbench-client:test`\
   Runs unit tests of the workbench-client.

+### Commands for running end-to-end tests

-- `npm run workbench-client:e2e`\
+- `npm run e2e:run`\
-  Runs end-to-end tests of the workbench-client.
-Prior to test execution, starts the testing app `workbench-testing-app` and two instances of the `workbench-client-testing-app` using the Angular CLI.
+  Runs end-to-end tests of the workbench and workbench-client.
+Prior to test execution, starts the testing app `workbench-testing-app` and two instances of the `workbench-client-testing-app`.

+- `npm run e2e:debug`\
+  Runs end-to-end tests of the workbench and workbench-client in debug mode.
+Prior to test execution, starts the testing app `workbench-testing-app` and two instances of the `workbench-client-testing-app`.

+- `npm run e2e:lint`\
+  Lints end-to-end tests.

-### Commands for working on the workbench testing application
+### Commands for working on the testing application

-- `npm run workbench-testing-app:serve`\
+- `npm run start`\
-  Serves the `workbench-testing-app` on http://localhost:4200 using the Angular CLI.\
+  Serves the `workbench-testing-app` and two instances of the `workbench-client-testing-app`.
+Open the page http://localhost:4200 to load the workbench host app into your browser.\
   Uncomment the section `PATH-OVERRIDE-FOR-DEVELOPMENT` in `tsconfig.json` to have hot module reloading support.

-- `npm run workbench-testing-app:ci:build`\
-  Builds the `workbench-testing-app` into `dist` folder using the productive config.

 - `npm run workbench-testing-app:lint`\
   Lints the `workbench-testing-app`.

-### Commands for working on the workbench testing application with microfrontend support enabled

-- `npm run workbench-testing-app-fixture:serve`\
-  Serves the `workbench-testing-app` and an instance of the `workbench-client-testing-app` using the Angular CLI.
-Open the page http://localhost:4200 to load the workbench host app into your browser.\
-  Uncomment the section `PATH-OVERRIDE-FOR-DEVELOPMENT` in `tsconfig.json` to have hot module reloading support.

-- `npm run workbench-client-testing-app:ci:build`\
-  Builds the `workbench-client-testing-app` into `dist` folder using the productive config.

 - `npm run workbench-client-testing-app:lint`\
   Lints the `workbench-client-testing-app`.